-To the extent necessary to enable the State to offer different or additional services to some categorically eligible individuals, than to other eligible individuals, based on
+To the extent necessary to enable the State to offer different or additional services to some categorically eligible individuals, than to other eligible individuals, based on differing care arrangements in the Spouses as Paid Caregivers Program.

 To the extent necessary to permit the State to offer coverage through managed care organizations (MCOs) that provide additional or different benefits to enrollees, than those otherwiseavailable other eligible individuals.